Eurofima coach

-The Eurofima coach, or European Standard Coach (Voiture Standard Européenne), is a passenger car designed for use on international railway routes in Europe.
+The Eurofima coach (French: Voiture Standard Européenne, VSE) is a standard passenger coach developed for international railway services in Europe.
 It was commissioned by the European Company for the Financing of Railroad Rolling Stock (French: Société européenne pour le financement de matériel ferroviaire).

 Overall production was 10 prototypes, followed by 500 coaches ordered in 1973 and delivered in 1977 to the following railway companies: